Love At The Five And Dime

 And love's on sale tonight at this five and dime

-Rita was sixteen years, hazel eyes and chestnut hair
+Hazel eyes and chestnut hair

 She really made the Woolworth counter shine

-Eddie was a sweet romancer, a darned good dancer
+Eddie was a sweet romancer